RezDotCsv/CS-Py-Extra-Cred/ReadMe.md

-All cless are made in the main file.
+All classes are made in the main file.
 Test.py functions as a testing ground to experiment with the functionality of the classes as well
 Classes will all for the creation of Students, Professors, Majors, Classess, and Courses.